IntelLabs/asl-interpreter/README.md

       * menhir    - parser generator tool
       * linenoise - OCaml line editing library
       * yojson    - OCaml JSON library
-      * z3.4.7.1  - OCaml bindings for the Z3 SMT solver (exactly this version is required)
+      * z3        - OCaml bindings for the Z3 SMT solver
       * zarith    - OCaml multiprecision arithmetic library

-To develop the ASL interpreter, you will also need the LLVM lit and filecheck testing tools.
+To develop the ASL interpreter, you will also need the LLVM lit and filecheck testing tools and googletest (git submodule dependency).

 ## License and contribution